 Congressional In-District Meetings

-In 2012, HLTeams held more than 60 meetings with members of Congress in their home districts, with over half of those being with members on committees of jurisdiction.
+In 2013, HLTeams held more than 70 meetings with members of Congress in their home districts, with a quarter of those being with members on committees of jurisdiction.
 These face-to-face meetings allow HLTeam members to deliver HLC’s message on priority health issues and reinforce HLC activities in Washington.
 All meetings are open to HLC members and their representatives.